i05nagai/memorandum/language/english_speaking.md

 * disinclination
     * a feeling of not wanting to do sth
     * I have a strong disclination to do any work
+* lapel
+    * a strip of cloth that is attached to the collar and front opening of a jacket or similar piece of clothing
+* no backsies
+    * "No backsies" is a phrase used by children (usually) when playing a game or engaging in some sort of argument.
+It basically means "you can't do to me what I just did to you."
+* maneuver
+    * military operation
+        * a planned and controlled movement of military forces
+    * planned action
+        * a planned action that is intended to obtain an advantage
+    * handle
+        * to handle and move sth carefully or with difficulty
+        * I maneuvered the grocery cart around piles of boxes to the checkout counter
+    * plan action
+        * to cause sb to act in a particular way
+        * the management tried to maneuver her into resigning
+* skate
+    * boot
+    * fish
+    * to move, or make a particular movement on a surface, using skates
+* skating
+    * I'm just relalizing how much he has been skating by all these years
+    * Naval slang, getting out of work, lollygagging
+        * Man, I skated on that last job
+* lollygag
+    * fool around
+    * dawdle
+    * Stop lollygagging. get to work
+* methamphetamine
+    * meth
 * incline
+    * feel
+        * to feel sth or want to do sth
+        * the prime minister is believed to be inclining toward an April election
+    * move
     * to lean down, or to place a sth with one part toward the ground and the opposite art raised
     * a slope
         * the road has a steap